 In fact, on June 14th, 2019; almost 5 years after the presentation of a series of postage stamps dedicated to unique fishes discovered in the deep reefs of Curaçao, Cpost International, the Curacao Postal Service and Substation Curacao unveiled ten new stamps depicting invertebrates discovered on the deep reefs of Curaçao.

-Another aspect of this Curacao adventure that keeps researchers occupied is monitoring these deeper reefs.
+Another aspect of this Curacao adventure that keeps researchers occupied exploring the depths is monitoring these deeper reefs.
 Marine Biologists are discovering what the effects are of influencing factors like climate change, acidification, pollution and invasive species have on ecosystems in greater depths.
 Simultaneously they are also trying to find out in what way the deeper reefs might affect the recovery capacity of the shallow reefs.

 “Earth is an ocean planet full of amazing life forms that have adapted to every imaginable condition.
 It is up to each of us to protect this vital resource.
 Our lives really do depend on it.” says Carole Baldwin, Lead Smithsonian marine biologist for the Deep Reef Observation Project (DROP)